projectcalico/calico/master/security/service-accounts.md

         serviceAccounts:
           names:
             - api-service
-            - use-auth-service
+            - user-auth-service
 ```

 #### Limit ingress traffic for workloads by service account label

-In the following example, ingress traffic is allowed from any workload whose service account matches the label, **app == web-frontend**.
+In the following example, ingress traffic is allowed from any workload whose service account matches the label selector, **app == web-frontend**.

 ```
 apiVersion: projectcalico.org/v3